-CBL participants are recognized financial institutions around the world, including managers, securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations and may include the managers.
-Indirect access to CBL is also available to others, such as banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a CBL participant either directly or indirectly.
+CBL customers are financial institutions around the world, including underwriters, securities brokers and dealers, banks, trust companies and clearing corporations and may include the managers.
+Indirect access to CBL is available to other institutions that clear through or maintain a custodial relationship with an accountholder of CBL.
+CBL has established an electronic bridge with Euroclear to facilitate settlement of trades between CBL and Euroclear.

-Distributions with respect to notes held beneficially through CBL will be credited to cash accounts of CBL participants in accordance with its rules and procedures.
+Distributions with respect to notes held beneficially through CBL will be credited to cash accounts of CBL customers in accordance with CBL's rules and procedures, to the extent received by its U.S. depository.